mucommander/mucommander/package/readme.txt

 New features:
 - Added Google Cloud Storage as a file protocol that enables browsing and managing files in GCS buckets.
+- Added optional keyboard shortcut visual hints for actions invoked by clicks rather than keyboard.

 Improvements:
 - The 'Space' key can be used to filter filenames with spaces in quick search.
 Files can be selected during an ongoing